Dr-B-Mondal-s-class/compiler-design-laboratory-1-himanshutomar999/README.md

 6

 Sample Output:
-it's a valid digit
+digit only
-not a digit
+invalid format
-not a digit
+letter only
-not a digit
+invalid format
-it's a valid digit
+digit only
 ```

-2.2: WAP to recognize whether string contain only english letters or not.
+2.2: WAP to check whether input contains only alphabet